 In its simplest form, a point-of-sale (POS) system helps restaurants accept payments from guests.

-However, modern restaurant POS systems do more than let you accept payments.
-They offer insights into customer behaviour and spending, which can translate to personalized dine-in experiences.
+However, modern restaurant POS systems do more than that.
+They offer insights into customer behavior and spending, which can translate to personalized dine-in experiences.

 Top POS systems for F&B operators include: Oracle Simphony, Foodics, Infrasys, Syrve, Linga